-Across a span of 5 years (2016-2020), there were 4802 ED visits without a hospitalization and 4794 hospital admissions for AECOPDs recorded in the THIC dataset in adults > 40 years of age in Travis County.
-PBIRs across tracts aggregated over 5 years for COPD-related ED visits and hospital admissions among Travis County census tracts were highly variable (ED visits: median 168 visits per 100,000 person year, [interquartile range (IQR) 71-296]; hospitalizations: median 179 visits per 100,000 person year [IQR 90-297]; total acute care use: median 355 visits per 100,000 person year [IQR 168-596]) (Table 1 and Supplemental Table 1 in the online supplement).
+Across a span of 5 years (2016-2020), there were 4802 ED visits without a hospitalization and 4794 hospital admissions for AECOPD recorded in the THCIC dataset in adults $\geq 40$ years of age in Travis County.
+PBIRs across tracts aggregated over 5 years for COPD-related ED visits and hospital admissions among Travis County census tracts were highly variable (ED visits: median 168 visits per 100,000 person year, [interquartile range (IQR) 71-296]; Hospitalizations: Median 179 visits per 100,000 person year [IQR 90- 297]; Total acute care use: Median 355 visits per 100,000 person year [IQR 168-596])(Table 1 and Supplemental

+Table 1).
 The number of readmissions between January 2016 and November 2020 totaled 444.

-Yearly readmission rates aggregated across tracts ranged from 9%-12% until 2020 when they dropped to 6%; this coincided with the COVID-19 pandemic (Table 2).
-The median readmission rate across tracts over 5 years was 6.25% (IQR 0%-11.4%).
+Yearly readmission rates aggregated across tracts ranged from 9-12% until 2020 when they dropped to 6%; this coincided with the Covid-19 pandemic (Table 2).
+The median readmission rate across tracts over 5 years was 6.25% [IQR 0 - 11.4%]).
 Sixty-four index hospitalizations resulted in death and were not included in the calculation for readmission rates.
 Of the index hospitalizations used in calculation for readmission rates, 64% were discharged home, 16% were discharged home with home health services, and 10% were discharged to a skilled nursing facility while the remaining 10% were discharged to miscellaneous locations including inpatient rehab, long term acute care centers, or psychiatric hospitals.

-PBIRs estimated from CAR modeling for ED visits, hospitalizations, acute care use, and readmission rates across census tracts are mapped in Figures 1 and 2.
+PBIRs estimated from conditional autoregressive modeling for ED visits, hospitalizations, acute care use, and readmission rates across census tracts are mapped in Figures 1 and 2.
 We observed a spatial pattern among census tracts for ED visits and hospitalizations, with higher incidence rates in Eastern Travis County census tracts.
-The census tract incidence rates for ED visits and hospitalizations are correlated with those of surrounding census tracts (rho: 0.76 for ED visits and 0.53 for hospitalizations) indicating similarity among neighboring census tracts (Supplemental Table 3 in the online supplement).
-There was a tendency for the census tracts with the highest PBIRs to be concentrated in areas with a higher percentage of non-White and low-income aPer 100,000 person-year
+The census tract incidence rates for ED visits and hospitalizations are correlated with those of surrounding census tracts (rho: 0.76 for ED visits and 0.53 for hospitalizations) indicating similarity among neighboring census tracts (Supplemental Table 3).
+There was a tendency for the census tracts with the highest PBIRs to be concentrated in areas with a higher percentage of non-White and low-income residents (Supplemental Figure 1).
+We did not observe a clear spatial pattern in readmission rates; consistent with this observation is that census tract readmission rates were only weakly correlated with rates of surrounding census tracts (rho: 0.23).